Answering Your Questions

 2. Monitoring — Onsite operations staff will be trained to recognize any incidents of harm to bats or other species and they will conduct surveys below the turbines to document any such impact.
 Additionally, Nā Pua Makani will have regular monitoring by trained biologists, the Division of Forestry and Wildlife and the U.S. Fish and Wildlife Service.

-3. Restoration — To benefit the Hawaiian hoary bat, Nā Pua Makani will invest $4.2 million to monitor wildlife impacts onsite and to provide materials, personnel and support for habitat restoration at the Poamoho Natural Area Reserve.
+3. Restoration — To benefit the Hawaiian hoary bat and other protected species, Nā Pua Makani will invest $4.2 million to monitor wildlife impacts on site and to provide materials, personnel and support for habitat restoration at the Poamoho Natural Area Reserve.
 By preserving habitat outside the wind farm, Nā Pua Makani avoids attracting bats near the turbines.
 Nā Pua Makani will also support research into the life history and needs of the endangered bat population.

 How far will the wind turbines be set back from other development?